Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 Both HQ and EO systems must request a database scan if the project hosts a database to store and process information.
 A database scan must be conducted at least on an annual basis.
 In order to maintain the authorization decision for the system, any findings must be remediated within the approved timelines for the severity of the findings, and a POA&M must be created in RiskVision to keep track of the remediation effort.
 Database scans can be requested by visiting this link.
 The database scanning team can also be reached at VANSOCDBScans@va.gov for more information.
 If a database scan is not applicable, upload a word document to the Documents tab within RiskVision explaining why a database scan is not applicable.

 ### 4.3.2 Quality Code Review
-Quality code reviews of custom developed VA applications using the approved VA static code analysis tool should be conducted to identify code quality issues within VA applications.Ê Applications written in languages that are not supported, such as MUMPS, shall be targeted for manual review of testing with other applicable tools; notify the VA Software Assurance (SwA) Program Office if this is the case at: OISSwASupportGroup@va.gov.
+Quality code reviews of custom developed VA applications using the approved VA static code analysis tool should be conducted to identify code quality issues within VA application Applications written in languages that are not supported, such as MUMPS, shall be targeted for manual review of testing with other applicable tools; notify the VA Software Assurance (SwA) Program Office if this is the case at: OISSwASupportGroup@va.gov.
 If a Quality Code Review is not applicable, upload a word document to the Documents tab within RiskVision explaining why a Quality Code Review is not applicable.
 For detailed instructions on the code reviews process, reference the VA Quality Code Review SOP and guidance materials, which are posted on the VA SwA Program Office Resource Site.
 An overview of the quality code review instructions are provided below.
 Verification & Validation (V&V) Quality Code Reviews V&V quality code reviews are conducted during the development or maintenance of a VA application by the VA Application Development team.
 Close cooperation between OIS and the Office of Information Technology (OIT), including supporting contractors, is critical to achieving quality code review objectives and increasing the level of confidence that software developed for use at the VA robust and maintainable.
 The goals of performing quality code reviews includes making sure that unpredictable behavior due to poor code quality is minimized and that V&Vs performed by VA software developers are done correctly and consistently, according to minimum standards prescribed by the VA.

 The following steps must be performed to meet the V&V quality code review requirement:
-1.ÊÊ VA Application Developers open a NSD ticket [(855) NSD-HELP] to request VA static code analysis tools in order to perform scans according to the procedures in the VA Quality Code Review SOP and guidance materials.
+1.VA Application Developers open a NSD ticket [(855) NSD-HELP] to request VA static code analysis tools in order to perform scans according to the procedures in the VA Quality Code Review SOP and guidance materials.
-2.ÊÊ VA Application Developers scan their own application source code.
+2.VA Application Developers scan their own application source code.
-3.ÊÊ VA Application Developers open a NSD ticket [(855) NSD-HELP] to request validation of a final V&V quality code review.
+3.VA Application Developers open a NSD ticket [(855) NSD-HELP] to request validation of a final V&V quality code review.
-4.ÊÊ VA Application Developers deliver the scan results to the VA SwA Program Office at: OISSwASupportGroup@va.gov for review, work with the VA SwA Program Office to schedule the validation, and coordinate with them to resolve any issues identified during validation. a)ÊÊÊThe scan results are reviewed to ensure that minimum VA standards have been met.
+4.VA Application Developers deliver the scan results to the VA SwA Program Office at: OISSwASupportGroup@va.gov for review, work with the VA SwA Program Office to schedule the validation, and coordinate with them to resolve any issues identified during validation. a)The scan results are reviewed to ensure that minimum VA standards have been met.
 The VA SwA Program Office determines whether additional analysis is needed, and works with the VA Application Developers to ensure that they understand how to meet the standards required.
-5.ÊÊ System Owner or delegate uploads full test results to the Documents tab in RiskVision.
+5.System Owner or delegate uploads full test results to the Documents tab in RiskVision.
-6.ÊÊ For each deficiency identified from the V&V quality code review, System Owner or delegate creates a response for mitigating the deficiencies and/or provides evidence that the deficiencies have been mitigated.
+6.For each deficiency identified from the V&V quality code review, System Owner or delegate creates a response for mitigating the deficiencies and/or provides evidence that the deficiencies have been mitigated.
 Also, include the scheduled completion date and status of each deficiency.
 Information should be provided in Excel or Word format; refer to the OIS preferred template located on the OIS Portal at A&A Home Documents.
 System Owner or delegate uploads the aforementioned document to the Documents tab in RiskVision.
-7.ÊÊÊ System Owner or delegate creates one finding and a response in the Findings tab within RiskVision for the V&V quality code review to serve as a reminder to resolve the deficiencies.
+7.System Owner or delegate creates one finding and a response in the Findings tab within RiskVision for the V&V quality code review to serve as a reminder to resolve the deficiencies.
 Note:  See also the SwA Blog for future related A&A requirement announcements.
 Continuous Monitoring Requirement Ð A V&V Quality Code Review is required annually once the application is in sustainment OR upon discovery that the application has already been deployed to production and has not gone through the process, e.g. older applications in sustainment OR upon every major release OR when requested by OIS and/or CSOC.